 Instead she offers hope in the form of “broken family values” that allow parents to grow and thrive with God.
 Values such as commitment, humility, relinquishment, and respect carry us to new places of understanding.
 Owning our brokenness shapes us into God’s best idea for us and enables us to discover the beauty in ourselves and each member of our family.

-Elisa Morgan, one of CT’s top 50 women influencing the church and culture, is a sought-after speaker, leader, and author of 15 books on mothering, spiritual formation and evangelism.
-Under her 20 years of leadership as CEO of MOPS Intl, the organization grew from 350 to 4000 groups.
-Publisher of FullFill.org and on various boards, Elisa received a BS from the University of Texas and an MDiv from Denver Seminary.
-She is married to Evan and has two children and one grandchild.
+Elisa Morgan, one of CT’s top 50 women influencing the church and culture, is a sought-after speaker, leader, and author of 25 books including The Beauty of Broken.
+For 20 years she served as CEO of MOPS International.
+Cohost of the nationally syndicated daily radio program "Discover the Word," Elisa received an MDiv from Denver Seminary and currently serves on their board.
+Married to Evan, she has two grown and married children and one grandchild.

 |Release Date||Sep 3, 2013|